sipart/sipart.github.io/_posts/cvx.md

 ## Verification commands

-Basic check from any of the devices in the fabric:
+Full fabreic checks from any of the devices in the fabric:

 	netq show agents

-To show full list of commands:

-	netq show

-Or specific queries:

 	netq show bgp
 	netq show interfaces
 	netq show macs
 	netq show services
 	netq show lldp
 	netq show clag

+To show full list of commands:

+	netq show

 You can query any other device from any other device:

 	netq spine01 show bgp
 	netq leaf03 show interfaces
 	netq spine02 show stp topology